eecs280staff/eecs280runestone/_sources/01_intro/main.rst

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
 .. section 3

+.. admonition:: Fall 2021

+   - Lectures are **not** required for credit.
+You do not "turn them in" anywhere.
+The 5% mentioned for lectures in the video is changed over to 1% extra on each of the projects this term.
+   - The office hours times in the video are **not** accurate.
+See `eecs280.org <https://eecs280.org>`_ for my office hours this term.

 Let's take a look at the major parts of the course, including resources and websites you'll use to engage with the course and how the overall course is graded.

 .. youtube:: lLU6RRCZHFw